Updated on 03/10/2022

 Doxee Pweb® is another original Doxee product that offers a precise solution to the needs of the utilities sector: a personalized microsite that is generated and distributed for each customer following the billing frequency and using data from CRMs or other internal systems.
 The microsite can contain consumption data, indications to optimize customer spending, as well as access to customer care and loyalty processes implemented by the company.
 The microsite can host a PDF copy of the bill or reminder, in compliance with the legal requirements for these types of documents, avoiding any problem of compliance with regulations and with the possibility to close transactions directly in the Doxee Pweb® microsite.

-Doxee has been collaborating for years with leading companies in the sector, and it was featured by CIOReview magazine in its 2018 list of the 20 most promising technologies for the world of Utilities; it was also confirmed as a point of reference for utilities for the rapid adoption of digital in 2020.
+Doxee has been collaborating for years with leading companies in the sector, and it was featured by CIOReview magazine in its 2018 list of the 20 most promising technologies for the world of Utilities, confirming in 2020 as a benchmark of utilities for rapid adoption of digital.